fleet-sdk/docs/docs/retrieving-boxes.md

-# Retrieve and Use Boxes
+# Retrieve and Utilize Boxes from Blockchain.

 When using the `TransactionBuilder` class, you will need to work with boxes, which are the fundamental building blocks of Ergo transactions.
 Boxes represent unspent transaction outputs (UTXOs) on the Ergo blockchain.
 Each box contains assets (such as ERG or tokens) and potentially additional data.